Anatolian rock lizard: Description

 This lizard grows to a snout-to-vent length of about 7.5 cm with a tail twice as long as its body.
-The head and body are somewhat flattened and the markings rather variable.
-The basal colour is dark olive-brown and there are usually two series of pale dorso-lateral spots which may merge into each other forming lines.
+The head and body are somewhat flattened, and the markings are rather variable.
+The basal colour is dark olive-brown, and there are usually two series of pale dorso-lateral spots which may merge into each other, forming lines.
 The areas between these stripes have further pale speckling.
-The throat may be reddish but the rest of the underparts are pale, sometimes with a few dark spots on the flanks.
+The throat may be reddish, but the rest of the underparts are pale, sometimes with a few dark spots on the flanks.
 Lizards on Icaria have particularly bold, contrasting markings.

 Distribution and habitat

-The Anatolian rock lizard is endemic to western Anatolia (Asia Minor) north of the Büyük Menderes River and to islands close to the coast, some of which are Turkish and others Greek.
-It is present on Samos, Icaria, Nisyros, Symi, Strongyli Megistis, Rhodes and Pentanisios.
-It occurs at altitudes of up to 1700 m and its typical habitat is rocky outcrops, cliffs, boulders and drystone walls.
+The Anatolian rock lizard is endemic to the western Anatolian peninsula (Turkey) north of the Büyük Menderes River and to some Greek islands close to the coast.
+It is present on Samos, Icaria and Thymaina.
+It occurs at altitudes of up to 1700 m and its typical habitat is rocky outcrops, cliffs, boulders and dry stone walls.
 It is often present in rocky areas in woodland and near streams in otherwise arid locations.
-Females lay clutches of three to eight eggs.

 Status

 The species has a wide range and is generally common.
-The population is large and stable and the main threat it faces are wildfires.
+The population is large and stable, and the main threat it faces is wildfires.
 The International Union for Conservation of Nature has assessed its conservation status as being of "least concern".